ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ### Module Version Dependency
-If your source file or module is a part of a project, then you can explicitly manage version dependencies of imported modules within the project by defining it in `Ballerina.toml`:
+If your source file or module is a part of a project, then you can explicitly manage version dependencies of imported modules within the project by defining it in the `Ballerina.toml` file:

 ```toml
 [dependencies]